 Marketing Florida's Business Climate

-Florida continues to move in the right direction.
+Florida has a great story to tell.
 The Florida Legislature, Governor and Cabinet have made significant strides in reforming our education system, lowering taxes, improving our lawsuit abuse climate, investing in infrastructure and more.
-In fact, our state has one of the best business climates in the nation, our fourth grade reading scores in 2013 continued to outpace the nation and we currently are one of the top states for tech-sector job growth.
+In fact, Florida has one of the best business climates in the country.
 Florida should invest in telling our story to decision makers in other states and abroad to attract new businesses and additional capital to the state.

 Military & Defense

-The burdensome cost of having unfunded liabilities in our state continues to provide a barrier toward supporting teachers, attracting targeted industries, building roads and reducing taxes.
-Florida must adapt and change or suffer the consequences to our state’s rebounding economy.
+The burdensome cost of having unfunded liabilities in our state continues to provide a barrier toward supporting teachers, attracting targeted industries, building roads, and reducing taxes.
+Florida must adapt and change or suffer the consequences to our state’s long-term economy.

 Safety & Securing Florida's Safety